 Primary Performance Objective

-To effectively coach a new Conversation to promote holistic Discovery and techniques to inform a Learning Performance Solution Road Map that
+To effectively coach a new Conversation to promote holistic Assessment techniques to inform a Learning Performance Solution Road Map that

 informs intentional design practices that deliver productivity acceleration

 and measurable evidence of performance outcomes at Point-of-Work